strapi/documentation/docusaurus/docs/dev-docs/testing.md

 });
 ```

 Actually this is all we need for writing unit tests.
-Just run `yarn test` and see a result of your first test
+Just run `NODE_ENV=test yarn test` and see a result of your first test

 ```bash
 yarn run v1.13.0